MLI-lab/transformers_for_imaging/README.md

 to obtain the dependencies.

 ## Usage
-The code to reproduce our paper results are provided as Jupyter notebooks `fastmri_training.ipynb` and `imagenet_pretrain.ipynb`.
+The code to reproduce our paper results are provided as Jupyter notebooks: `fastmri_training.ipynb` and `imagenet_pretrain.ipynb`.

 The notebook `fastmri_training.ipynb` handles model training, fine-tuning and evaluation on the fastMRI dataset.
 The notebook `imagenet_pretrain.ipynb` provides the code for pre-training our models on the ImageNet dataset.

-You may adjust the hyperparamters according to the descriptions in our paper.
+You may adjust the hyperparamters according to the descriptions in the paper.
 Also note that in both notebooks the data directory path has to be clarified at the marked places.

-In our experiments we also used a simulated single-coil brain dataset, which has been simulated in the same fashion as fastMRI's single-coil knee dataset.
-The code to reproduce this dataset is given in `simulate_singlecoil_from_multicoil.ipynb`.
+In the experiments, we also used a simulated single-coil brain dataset, which has been simulated in the same fashion as fastMRI's single-coil knee dataset.
+The code to reproduce this dataset is provided in `simulate_singlecoil_from_multicoil.ipynb`.

 ## Citation
 ```